 The Ultimate Guide to Compliance with The European Accessibility Act (EAA)

-Over 80 million people in the 27 member-states of the European Union live with some kind of disability.
-This figure is projected to rise due to an increasing population of elderly persons.
+Over 80 million people in the 27 member states of the European Union live with some form of disability.
+This number is expected to increase due to an aging population, as elderly individuals are more likely to experience disabilities.

 The EU’s Charter of Fundamental Rights recognizes the rights of people with disabilities to benefit from measures that ensure their independence, social integration, and active participation in society.

-The EAA sets the minimum accessibility standards for products and services across the European Union (EU).
-These include digital products and services such as smartphones, tablets, ATMs and e-books.
+The EAA sets minimum accessibility standards for products and services across the European Union (EU), including digital products like smartphones, tablets, ATMs, and e-books.
+By replacing country-specific laws with uniform requirements, the EAA seeks to remove accessibility barriers caused by conflicting national standards.

 What Are the EU Web Accessibility Laws?

-The EN 301 549 V1.1.2 standard was developed by the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI).
+The directive references the EN 301-549 standard, developed by the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI).

 What Does the EAA Cover?